women's health logo outline

 WHEN TO SEEK HELP?

-Our expert team treat OCD daily from our online clinics and in our OCD therapy clinic in Guildford, Surrey.
+Our expert team provides specialised OCD treatment from our online clinics and OCD therapy clinic in Guildford, Surrey.

-There is no shame in asking for help.
-If you find that some or many of the signs mentioned above resonate with how you feel, it might be a good time to talk to a mental health professional.
+There’s no shame in asking for help – it’s a sign of strength.
+If any of the signs below resonate with how you feel, it might be a good time to talk to a mental health professional.
 As a general rule with any health condition, it’s important to seek advice if your life is drastically impacted by it.
-Some signs to look out for in regard to OCD are as follows:

-• you’re scared to leave your house for fear something terrible might happen while you’re away
+• Fear of leaving your house due to worry that something terrible might happen while you’re away

-• you have trouble winding down and relaxing due to constant worry and intrusive thoughts
+• Difficulty relaxing or winding down due to constant worry and intrusive thoughts

-• you hardly have any free space in your home due to the habit of hoarding
+• Hoarding items to the point where you hardly have any free space in your home

-• the rituals and other compulsive behaviours you use to soothe yourself are causing distress and impacting your daily life.
+• Compulsive rituals or behaviours you use to soothe yourself but also cause distress and impact your daily life

 TREATMENT WE OFFER

-At Dr Jo Gee & Associates your wellbeing is our number one priority.
-We offer psychotherapy for OCD online and CBT for OCD in Guildford Surrey.
+At Dr Jo Gee Psychotherapy, your wellbeing is our top priority.
+We offer psychotherapy for OCD online and CBT for OCD in Guildford, Surrey.

-Our handpicked team of professionals are here to guide you through every step of the process to feeling better in your own skin and living your best life.
+Our handpicked team of professionals is here to guide you through every step of the process to feeling better in your own skin and living your best life.

-Our standard approach to treating OCD is cognitive behavioural therapy (CBT).
-CBT is a type of talking therapy which has been proven to be effective in treating various mental health disorders, including OCD.
-Some of its benefits are as follows:
+Our standard approach to treating OCD is Cognitive Behavioural Therapy (CBT), a talking therapy which has been proven to be effective in treating disorders like OCD.
+Key benefits of CBT include:

 ONLINE BOOKING